November 19, 2024

 When to Use Semantic Search

-Semantic search is ideal for enhancing user experiences by improving the relevance and accuracy of the search results based on user intent in:
+Semantic search is best suited for improving the relevance and accuracy of search results based on user intent in the following ways:

-• Customer service portals: Users can search in natural language, improving satisfaction.
+• Customer service portals: User search in natural language, enhancing user satisfaction.

-• Voice search and virtual assistants: Provides contextually accurate answers to spoken queries.
+• Voice search and virtual assistants: Contextually relevant answers to spoken questions.

-• Patent searches: Identifies related concepts and prior art even if terminology differs.
+• Patent searches: Discovers related concepts and earlier work even when terminology differs.

 sold vs new search